 • Extensive knowledge of the best flute repertoire and method books

-• Varied teaching styles to fit the needs of students with different learning styles
+• I explore what works best for each student with creativity and sensitivity.
+This allows for varied teaching styles to fit the needs of students with different learning styles.

 • A comprehensive understanding of the inherent difficulties of playing the flute that allows me to help students struggling with issues such as tone production and quality, rhythm, dynamics, and difficulties with fingerings